andreagiassi/microservice-rbac-user-management/README.md

 * Delete a role
 * Add a permission on a role
 * Remove a permission on a role
+* Create a new permission
+* Update an existing permission (also enabled or disable it)
+* Retrieve single permission
+* Delete not used permission

 ## Quick Start